Your tax-deductible donation will help us fund a hangar to protect our military aviation heritage for future generations.

 The thousands of hours spent restoring our aircraft can quickly eroded by outdoor weather conditions.
 Heat, rain, dust and wind take their toll on the aircraft.
 Furthermore, being primarily an outdoor display museum limits access to the artifacts which cannot be displayed in an uncontrolled environment.

 The Museum is working in conjunction with a local commercial builder and contracting firm and conceptual plans have been developed to establish enclosed facilities for the aircraft exhibit display areas.
-Viewed as a multi-phased project, aircraft enclosure is the first priority for the campaign.
+This is Phase One of a multi-phase project which will be 200- by 200-feet, and will serve as an events center available for seminars, reunions, corporate functions, and much more.